 Slow Cooker

-Optional step – Heat a large skillet over medium-high heat.
-Once hot, add oil and then the beef roast.
-Sear the beef until browned on all sides.
+- Optional step – Heat oil in a large skillet over medium-high heat.
+Once hot, add the prepared beef roast and cook a few minutes on both sides until browned.

-- Sprinkle homemade dry mixes on top.
-Add pepperoncini and ghee on top of dry mix.
+- Pour the broth into the slow cooker.
+Add the prepared beef.
+Add pepperoncini and ghee on top of the beef.
 Pour pepperoncini juice on top if using.

 - Cook HIGH 4-5 hours or LOW 8-9.